Close project page

 According to the WHO, around 15 million babies are born prematurely worldwide each year, representing more than 1 in 10 births.
 However, the survival rate for premature newborns can vary significantly, with up to an 80% difference between high- and low-income countries.
 The socioeconomic context and available healthcare infrastructure in a region play a crucial role in determining the survival chances of premature babies.

-Weight gain is one of the primary indicators of progress in premature newborns.
-Healthcare workers may weigh these newborns up to four times a day, which becomes challenging when incubators lack a built-in weighing system.
-Removing the newborns from the incubator for weighing exposes them to risks such as heat loss, thermal stress, fluctuations in vital signs, and an increased risk of exposure to microorganisms and nosocomial infections.
+Weight gain is a primary indicator of progress in premature newborns.
+Healthcare providers may weigh these newborns up to four times a day, which becomes challenging when incubators lack built-in scales.
+Removing newborns from incubators for weighing exposes them to risks, including heat loss, thermal stress, fluctuations in vital signs, and increased exposure to microorganisms and nosocomial infections.
+Based on our research, we estimate that in Argentina, fewer than 20% of incubators are equipped with scales, while approximately 60% of in-use incubator models support this feature.

 The Systel Neo station consists of a body that adapts to the trays of the most commonly used incubator models in Argentina: Medix PC-305, Medix Natal Care, and Atom Air Incu I. The station's remote control can be positioned for either incubator or pediatric use.